 Its structure is very similar to a wooden barrel or hot-tub construction where boards are strapped together to work in tension with outward forces of the compost within.
 This construction means the structure required very few fixings and can be dissembled quickly and easily.

 The project is inspired by two key references.
-The first is the work of John Pain, a 20th-century inventor who pioneered the methods for producing all his domestic energy requirements from compost by way of hot water and methane.
+The first is the work of Jean Pain, a 20th-century inventor who pioneered the methods for producing all his domestic energy requirements from compost by way of hot water and methane.
 The second is the speculative fiction of Donna Harraway who uses compost as a metaphor for the creative heat of dwelling in the complexity of the present.

 Chloe Yuill, Daniel Romm, Eirik Spanem, Hanna Hojgaard Molden, Helgi Gudnason, Karina Tang, Leonor Reis, Marco Nicastro, Martin Tosterud, Olav Andersen, Sajad Mansournia, Soren Ruud, Verna Hahtola, Veronica Kavochi Indland Kadasia, Matthew Dalziel, Tom Dobson